vtrgo/vtrgo-data-dashboard/README.md

 ## [Console](./console)

 A modern, responsive web-based dashboard for visualizing industrial data collected by the service.
-It provides real-time and historical insights into machine status, faults, and performance metrics through an intuitive, newspaper-themed interface.
-This application is built with React, TypeScript, and Vite.
+It provides real-time and historical insights into machine status, faults, and performance metrics through an intuitive interface.
+This application is built with React, TypeScript, and Vite and uses TailwindCSS and ShadCN for styling.

 ---